 Any way you like.
 Here are some common practices.
 Keep brief notes on the meeting.
 Send out an email to all graduate students in your department/program highlighting the key facts – like this:

 The GSG met again today.
 The officers seem really cool.
 They will be giving out $25,000 in grants this semester.
 The deadline for grants is October 15th.
-Applications can be found on First Class and the website (www.umainags.org).
+Applications can be found on this website, under “Grants”.
 The Health Insurance Committee is looking for new volunteers.
-There is a social committee being formed, need ideas and people.
 See me, your friendly department GSG Senator, for more details on today’s meeting.